gormadoc/GLADMotorController/README.md

   * os
   * sys
   * time

+# Other software
+For debugging I've used com0com to setup virtual COM ports `COM8` (program side) and `COM9` (virtual motor controller).
+It may be necessary to use a specific version of com0com (see issue here: https://sourceforge.net/p/com0com/bugs/32/); I used version 2.2.2.0 and renamed the default virtual ports.
+I have not added anything to do this without user intervention yet.

 # Goals
 The software packaged with the MC was just a text terminal for entering in machine commands over serial.